The Droitwich Canals have been reborn from a derelict channel to become a thriving boating route and a peaceful retreat for the local community.

-The restoration of the canals was done with careful consideration for nature.
-Coney Meadow Reedbed was created to provide a home for wildlife displaced by the dredging of the canals.
+The restoration of the canals was carried out with careful consideration for nature.
+Coney Meadow reed bed was created to provide a home for wildlife displaced by the dredging of the canals.
 Otter holts, bat boxes and kestrel boxes have been added and trees and wild flowers planted.
 Ponds have been created as a habitat for the protected great crested newt.

 The navigable culvert under the M5 has exceptionally low headroom.
 Although the airdraught is nominally 6ft (1.8m), it can vary according to the flow from the Body Brook into the canal.
 Check the gauge at the culvert portal before trying to go through.